 LARGE VENUES AND COMMON AREAS (e.g., sit-down dining, courtrooms, jury assembly, etc.) should be closed to the greatest extent possible.
 If not possible, keep occupancy rate to 10 or less and operate under strict physical distancing protocols.
-Use of masks/face coverings will be required.
-Tape or other visible means will be used to demark 6-foot distances where practical.
+If physical distancing is not possible, Use of masks/face coverings will be required is highly recommended.
+Recommend Tape or other visible means will be used to demark 6-foot distances where practical.

-closed; the courthouses do not have -> CHILD CARE CENTERS and EMPLOYEE GYMS currently closed should remain so.
+CHILD CARE CENTERS and EMPLOYEE GYMS currently closed should remain so.